i05nagai/memorandum/language/english_speaking.md

     * external engagement
         * External engagements are the efforts that a company makes to manage how it interacts with the external world.
 * disclose
+    * The company recently disclosed its total costs and revenues for the year
 * up-and-running
     * in operation; functioning
     * The URL meet.google.com, however, is somewhat up-and-running